abriosi/gmm-mml/README.md

 ```
 To run the example scripts it also advisable to install `matplotlib`

-It is "probably" to be compatible with python2 and python3
+It should be compatible with python2 and python3

 ## Usage